willfaught/willfaught.github.io/content/blog/2015-05-20-apple-bug-new-reminder-loses-time-or-priority.md

 tags:
 - apple
 - bug
-title: 'Apple bug: New reminder loses time or priority'
+title: 'Apple Bug: New Reminder Loses Time Or Priority'
 ---

 One or the other, or both.
 Just after creation.
 Randomly.